Does the Swedish model of midwifery work in Africa?

 “No, mentoring and educational efforts are now being conducted online instead of on site.
 We will continue our work with the International Confederation of Midwives, ICM, the World Health Organisation, WHO, and our local partner organisations in order to implement the initiatives we have identified together with them.”

-Text: Ola Danielsson, first published in Medicins Vetenskap, 2/2020
+Text: Ola Danielsson, first published in Swedish in Medicins Vetenskap, 2/2020